notslang/jade-book/views/_ch3.md

     }
     ```

-So to render this function, we need to include a set of client-side Jade utilities that are used for escaping and other basic function calls:
+To render this function into HTML, we need to include a set of client-side Jade utilities that are used for escaping and other basic function calls, as well as the code that was outputted into `file.js`.
+The client-side utilities are avaliable in [runtime.js](https://github.com/visionmedia/jade/raw/master/runtime.js) from the main Jade repo.
+After all of this is included, you can call the function we created (named `anonymous`) like this:

 ```js
 anonymous(